 Property surveys are essential: Since many semi-detached houses were built en mass to provide cheap housing options, it's important to arrange an inspection of the property.
 Ourproperty.co.uk recommends that you order a full Building Survey be performed through the Royal Institution of Chartered Surveyors.
 This ensures that the property will undergo the most thorough inspection possible.

-Leasehold: Most semi-detached houses are leasehold, as opposed to freehold.
-This means you are purchasing a lease on the house and the land it's built on from a freeholder, as opposed to purchasing ownership of the land and building.
-These leases can range from 10 to 999 years.
+Leasehold: Most semi-detached houses are freehold, as opposed to leasehold.
+This means you are purchasing ownership of the land and building, as opposed to purchasing a lease on the house and the land it's built on from a freeholder.

 HomeOwners Alliance has more information on the differences between freehold and leasehold.
 Ensure that you are well-advised and have a full understanding of the terms and conditions of the agreement before purchasing a leasehold.